Royal Windsor at Balmoral Village

 For Ontarians of all ages, the four-season playground of Blue Mountain-Collingwood has an inescapable attraction.
 Millions have been drawn to this iconic area over the years, to ski, swim, hike, bike, golf and more, where the Escarpment meets the Bay.
 What better setting for the years when career no longer takes up the majority of the week?

 The community will be served by a 30,000 square foot medical and wellness centre, with a full range of medical services available.
-Residents of Balmoral Village will also enjoy an 8,000 square foot state-of-the-art recreation/community centre, to be completed fall 2017.
+Residents of Royal Windsor at Balmoral Village will also enjoy an 8,000 square foot state-of-the-art recreation/community centre, to be completed fall 2017.
 Amenities include pool, pub, library, meeting rooms, and exercise areas, focused on keeping residents active, healthy and entertained.
 An auto share will also be offered.

-Balmoral Village resident, Carol Comish loves Collingwood.
+Royal Windsor at Balmoral Village resident, Carol Comish loves Collingwood.
 Living in the area since 2001, she and her late husband were instrumental in getting the Village at Blue Mountain off the ground.
 Active in the community, Carol choose to move from her lovely house on the mountain to be in a safe environment with a busy social life and amenities within walking distance.
-“I guess what I like most about Balmoral is that I know so many of the people who will be living there,” says Carol, who enjoys tennis, skiing, book club, biking, snowshoeing, hiking and volunteering.
+“I guess what I like most about the community is that I know so many of the people who will be living there,” says Carol, who enjoys tennis, skiing, book club, biking, snowshoeing, hiking and volunteering.
 Carol applauds the wellness opportunities and medical centre, which were another bonus to her decision.

 “Last week, there was a family of mallard ducks, a doe with her tiny fawn and a huge white egret, all by Black Ash Creek,” she says.
-“I think Balmoral Village will be the retirement village that will become the example that will be used for many retirement places in the future.”
+“I think this will be the retirement village that will become the example that will be used for many retirement places in the future.”

 His own 101-year-old mom serves as an example of making the right move at the right time.
 “She moved into an unassisted apartment 30 years ago and it’s been great for her health.
 She's active and as sharp as when I was young.”
-Bruce describes Balmoral Village as big news for Collingwood area.
+Bruce describes Royal Windsor at Balmoral Village as big news for Collingwood area.
 "There’s nothing else like it.”

 For over a decade, Don Wilson and his wife enjoyed their custom built home in Collingwood, a cottage, and a month or two down in Florida.
 When the time came to downsize, the Wilsons decided the bungalow-loft semi designs were just the ticket.
 “Finding a perfect home plus all of the many amenities we could want for now and looking ahead… made the decision to move an easy one,” Don explains.